NoeSamaille/cli-tools/README.md

 - To run the `cli-tools` container again:

     ```bash
-    docker start cli-tools
+    podman start cli-tools
     ```

-The `cli-tools` container is just a Docker container, so all [Docker CLI commands](https://docs.docker.com/engine/reference/commandline/cli/) work.
+The `cli-tools` container is just a standard container, so all [Podman CLI commands](https://docs.podman.io/en/latest/Commands.html) should work.